meta-llama/llama-stack/docs/source/getting_started/distributions/self_hosted_distro/ollama.md

 | telemetry | `inline::meta-reference` |

 You should use this distribution if you have a regular desktop machine without very powerful GPUs.
-Of course, if you have powerful GPUs, you can still continue using this distribution since Ollama supports GPU acceleration.
+Of course, if you have powerful GPUs, you can still continue using this distribution since Ollama supports GPU acceleration.### Environment Variables

+The following environment variables can be configured:

+- `LLAMASTACK_PORT`: Port for the Llama Stack distribution server (default: `5001`)
+- `OLLAMA_URL`: URL of the Ollama server (default: `http://127.0.0.1:11434`)
+- `INFERENCE_MODEL`: Inference model loaded into the Ollama server (default: `meta-llama/Llama-3.2-3B-Instruct`)
+- `SAFETY_MODEL`: Safety model loaded into the Ollama server (default: `meta-llama/Llama-Guard-3-1B`)

 ## Setting up Ollama server